-0.9% Sodium Chloride Injection, USP in the MINI-BAG Plus Container is a sterile, nonpyrogenic solution for intravenous administration after admixture with a single dose powdered or liquid (up to 10 mL) drug vial.
+Sodium Chloride Injection, USP is a sterile, nonpyrogenic solution for fluid and electrolyte replenishment in single dose containers for intravenous administration.
 It contains no antimicrobial agents.
 The nominal pH is 5.0 (4.5 to 7.0).
+Composition, osmolarity, and ionic concentration are shown below:

-Each 100 mL contains 900 mg of Sodium Chloride, USP (NaCl).
-The osmolarity is 308 mOsmol/L (calculated).
+0.9% Sodium Chloride Injection, USP contains 9 g/L Sodium Chloride, USP (NaCl) with an osmolarity of 308 mOsmol/L (calc).
 It contains 154 mEq/L sodium and 154 mEq/L chloride.